Skip to main content

 scripts/

-onboarding.py First-time setup wizard
+onboarding.py First-time setup wizard (8-step)

 weekly_optimize.py Autonomous 13-phase weekly pipeline

-retrain.py Standalone retrain script
+retrain.py Standalone retrain dispatcher (all 4 models)

-sweep.py Config parameter sweep
+sweep.py Unified config parameter sweep (signal + pos)

 notify.py Send manual Telegram notification